wenjiezhou/code-practice/README.md

 ---
 Mean
 --
-keep tracking the total sum and # of values that has been pushed, return (sum / #) to get average/mean.
+Keep tracking the total sum and # of values that has been pushed, return (sum / #) to get average/mean.

 Standard Deviation
 --